 Bringing the Industry Together in Person to Rebuild

 Organised by the industry for the industry, we are delighted that VAC 2021 will return to the QEII Centre in Westminster to provide an exclusive opportunity to meet together in person once again, to share insights, data and innovative thinking at a time when our businesses need it most.
 Join us for more networking at the end of day drinks!

 Returning for its 18th year, The Annual National Conference of Visitor Attractions is the leading networking event for visitor attractions.
 We are privileged to invite back to VAC, our UK and international attendees, partners and exhibitors, to a take part in delivering a wider industry perspective on how best to recover from the effects of COVID-19 and to thrive in future years.

 The expertise and creative ideas we will share is relevant to all organisations offering visitor attractions – large and small.
 From parks and gardens, historical or heritage centres, theme parks, museums and galleries, zoos or science and discovery centres, sharing best industry practice at VAC 2021 will help attractions managers and directors plan their recovery from the last 18 months of uncertainty and poor trading, enabling all of us to enter a brave new world with increased confidence.

 VAC Committee Members

 VAC 2021 will feature a full programme of conference sessions and networking/refreshment breaks from 9.30am to 5pm on Thursday 7th October, with complimentary drinks and further networking until 6.30pm.
-The programme is being finalised in the next couple of weeks and includes:

 If you would like to be kept updated about the VAC 2021 annual conference please subscribe to our newsletter